- How to create Visual Filter

 Enable the Show apply button option and then the Show filter label one if you need it.

-In the Query ID field enter the ID of the section you want to apply the filter to, in case you several sections on the same page.
+In the Query ID field enter the CSS ID of the widget you want to apply the filter to, in case you several sections on the same page.

-In the Filter Options tab you are able to enable the label appearing by toggling on the Show items label option.
+In the Filter Options tab, you can enable the label appearing by toggling on the Show items label option.

 In the Image Size dropdown menu, you can choose the size that will suit the general appearance.